amjadimdad00/ReactProjectsBeginners/README.md

 ## Figma Design 🎨

 You can find the complete Figma design for all projects here:
-<a href="https://www.figma.com/design/ApQVrImqEjxqAVWrWmhEXW/5-REACT-PROJECTS-FOR-BEGINNERS?node-id=0-1&m=dev&t=FyYIQWh9UUh8peo0-1" target="_blank">View Figma Design</a>
+<a href="https://www.figma.com/design/ApQVrImqEjxqAVWrWmhEXW/5-REACT-PROJECTS-FOR-BEGINNERS?node-id=0-1&m=dev&t=FyYIQWh9UUh8peo0-1" target="blank_">View Figma Design</a>

 ---